 In cases where the examining PLHCP determines that chelation is appropriate, you must be notified in writing of this fact before such treatment.
-This will inform you of a potentially harmful treatment, and allow you to obtain a second opinion.
+This will inform you of a potentially harmful treatment and allow you to obtain a second medical opinion if you choose to do so.